ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining-algorithms/dagger-hashamoto/index.md

     return dbl_sha3(mix)
 ```

-The use of double sha3 allows for a form of zero-data, near-instant pre-verification, verifying only that a correct intermediate value was provided.
-This outer layer of PoW is highly ASIC-friendly and fairly weak, but exists to make DDoS even more difficult since that small amount of work must be done in order to produce a block that will not be rejected immediately.
+The use of double SHA3 allows for a form of zero-data, near-instant pre-verification, verifying only that a correct intermediate value was provided.
+This outer layer of proof-of-work is highly ASIC-friendly and fairly weak, but exists to make DDoS even more difficult since that small amount of work must be done in order to produce a block that will not be rejected immediately.
 Here is the light-client version:

 ```python
 def quick_hashimoto(seed, dagsize, params, header, nonce):